“Lucky” Luciano (1897-1962) was an inmate here in the 1930s, and donated red oak for the pews of this church.

-It is also unique for another reason: inside its walls is a beautiful Catholic church, the Church of St. Dismas, which has enhanced the spiritual lives of inmates for nearly 80 years.
-It is unique, in that it is the only such freestanding church inside a prison in the U.S.
+But the facility is quite unique for a reason: inside its walls one finds a beautiful Catholic church, the Church of St. Dismas, which has enhanced the spiritual lives of inmates for nearly 80 years.
+It is unique in that it is the only such freestanding church inside a prison in the U.S.

 Construction began in 1939

 Construction on the Church of St. Dismas began in 1939.
 It was the brainchild of Fr.
 Ambrose Hyland (1900-54), the chaplain of the facility, who had previously celebrated Mass in the prison auditorium, which he thought was “not adequate” for their needs, said Fr.
-Bill Edwards, chaplain of the facility 2002-11.
+Bill Edwards, chaplain of the facility from 2002 to 2011.
 Fr.
 Hyland went on to “put his heart and soul into building the church, which created a good environment in which the inmates could worship.”

 Materials and funding for the church were donated; gangster “Lucky” Luciano (1897-1962) was an inmate at Clinton in the 1930s and donated red oak for the pews.
 Other significant donations include two angel carvings said to be from the flagship of explorer Ferdinand Magellan (1480-1521).
 The angels were donations from the Magellan family.